 Please pass the word to all Moodle admins that you know to check these Moodle site settings and make sure their sites are not vulnerable to profile spam.
 Email authentication should be disabled if not needed, and if it can't then forceloginforprofiles should definitely be enabled.

 Please also use our spam-cleaning tool to scan your site to find affected profiles and delete them.
-This page in the docs has more details: Reducing_spam_in_Moodle and you can also get help in the Security and Privacy forum.
+This page in the docs has more details: Reducing_spam_in_Moodle or ask for help here.